 When you identify an interested and qualified buyer prospect, plan your negotiation strategy carefully.
 Your mergers and acquisitions advisor will facilitate the process, so follow their advice.
 Remember that your goal is to sell a business and not beat the buyer at some negotiation game.
 You and the merger and acquisition advisor should carefully strategize on all of the negotiation points.
 Give in slowly and carefully and always ask for a concession point in exchange from the buyer and his team of advisors.
-Have clear goals in mind to sell a business and do not get hung up on technicalities otherwise you will win the battle but lose the war.
+Have clear goals in mind when selling a business and do not get hung up on technicalities otherwise you will win the battle but lose the war.
 Don’t allow yourself to get bogged down in disputes or become emotionally involved with the buyer.
-Don’t allow your ego and pride to distract you from satisfying your underlying goal to sell your business.
+Don’t allow your ego and pride to distract you from satisfying your underlying goal when selling your business.
 You do not need to become friends with the buyer, but understanding their circumstances and goals will help you negotiate better.
 Focus the negotiation on things that are common to you and the buyer.
 Spend time brainstorming numerous options with your mergers and acquisitions advisor and you will likely come up with many solutions before deciding what to do about any particular problem.
 Begin by negotiating the easier points and then move to resolving the more difficult points.

 8. Wrap-it-Up Quickly.